jimmyhillis/slack-irc-plugin/README.md

 - `token`: Your Slack API token
 - `channels`: Map of IRC channel to Slack channel names, with optional password
 - `users`: Map of IRC nick to Slack username
+- `silent`: Set to true to stop IRC bot from speaking into the channel